t3kt/tctrl-max/docs/components.md

 | `valueIndex` | The index of the currently selected value, as an optional alternative to the `value` field.
 | `options` | An array of dicts which each have a `key` and `label` field, specifying the available choices.
 These dicts correspond to tctrl `ParamOption` objects.

+## tctrl-text
+This component is a control for string parameters.
+It contains a tctrl-param-core, so it also supports the same input message and initialization dictionary fields.